yegor256/blog/_drafts/_sql.md

 [S3](https://aws.amazon.com/s3/)
 was [launched](https://en.wikipedia.org/wiki/Amazon_Web_Services) by Amazon.
 I even tried to implement it a few times, but failed right after the design phase.
-I've even heard about a startup, which tried to do it, but also [failed](https://en.wikipedia.org/wiki/Xeround).
+I've heard about a startup, which tried to do it too, but also [failed](https://en.wikipedia.org/wiki/Xeround).
 I'm still not sure whether it's possible to do, but it could definitely become a best seller in the market of cloud data management.
 Wait, you may say, what about